Substance Abuse And Mental Health Overview

 - Develop a recovery-oriented System of Care, led by people in recovery, that is trauma-informed and evidence-based

-- Strengthen the system of care for children and youth that is family-driven, youth guided, community based, to ensure that it is culturally/linguistically competent
+- Strengthen the system of care for children and youth that is family-driven, youth guided, and community based to make sure that it is culturally/linguistically competent

-- Promote integrated programs that address an individual’s substance use disorder, mental health and physical healthcare needs
+- Encourage integrated programs that address an individual’s substance use disorder, mental health, and physical healthcare needs

 - Zero suicides in Utah